WebSocket Advantages, Disadvantages, and Some Practical Advice

 How Did the Internet Work Before WebSocket?

 Before the WebSocket advent, the client (browser) had to send a request to get new information from the server, and the server sent a response.
 Without the request, there was no response.
 That is, no page update - the server could not send anything itself.
-This model is still working on the web but in fewer quantities.
+This model remains the dominant method of communication on the web today, although more interactive applications increasingly rely on alternatives like WebSockets.

 There was another option.
 Browsers found out about the new data only when users interacted with the website: when they navigated to other pages, manually refreshed a tab, or re-opened the website.